1980 Tadmor prison massacre: Islamist uprising

-Beginning in 1976, Syria was in the grip of the so-called "Islamist uprising" against the neo-Ba'athist regime of president Hafez al-Assad - the Muslim Brotherhood and the Fighting Vanguard carried out terrorist attacks on targets associated with the government and security forces.
-The turning point was 1979 - when militants massacred Syrian cadets at an artillery school in Aleppo.
-This was a turning point because it marked the end of sporadic attacks in favor of a full-fledged campaign of urban warfare against the government.
-The government's response to the massacre was very aggressive, and resulted in increased repression.
-Gradually, the situation escalated - the president's brother, Rifaat al-Assad, told the Ba'ath Party's regional congress in January 1980: "Stalin sacrificed ten million to preserve the Bolshevik Revolution and Syria should be prepared to do the same...
+Beginning in 1976, Syria was in the grip of the so-called "Islamist uprising" against the neo-Ba'athist regime of president Hafez al-Assad, with the Muslim Brotherhood and the Fighting Vanguard carrying out attacks on targets associated with the government and security forces.
+In 1979, militants massacred Syrian cadets at an artillery school in Aleppo, marking the end of sporadic attacks in favor of a full-fledged campaign of urban warfare against the government.
+The government's response to the massacre was aggressive, resulting in increased repression.
+Gradually, the situation escalated; the president's brother, Rifaat al-Assad, told the Ba'ath Party's regional congress in January 1980: "Stalin sacrificed ten million to preserve the Bolshevik Revolution and Syria should be prepared to do the same...
 I am personally willing to fight a hundred years, demolish a million strongholds, and sacrifice a million martyrs [to end Muslim Brotherhood]".
-In addition to this statement, Rifaat, standing on a tank in March of 1980, said that he was ready to kill a thousand people a day to cleanse the country of the Muslim Brotherhood.
+In addition to this statement, Rifaat, standing on a tank in March 1980, said that he was ready to "kill a thousand people a day to cleanse the country of the Muslim Brotherhood."

 Earlier in 1980, prisoners in Tadmor began rioting, demanding better living conditions in the prison.
 Security forces responded by killing more than a hundred of them, whose bodies were dumped in mass graves.